bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 Now two-factor authentication is disabled.

-Please note that if you're not logged into your Bitrise account and request us to disable 2FA on your account, we cannot do that.
-2FA protects your account from unwanted login attempts by providing an extra layer of security on top of the usual password and username login process.

-If you enabled 2FA on your Bitrise account and lose your authenticator app along with the recovery codes, we will not be able to recover your account.
-If there has been any third-party service (for example, GitLab, GitHub) connected to your account before, you might try logging in through that.
+2FA protects your account from unwanted login attempts by providing an extra security step on top of the usual password+username login.
+Therefore, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.
+If there has been any third-party service (for example, GitLab, GitHub or Bitbucket) connected to your account before, you can try to log in through that.
 In the absence of a connected third-party account, we recommend you to create a new account on Bitrise.

-If you have lost your phone along with the authenticator app and verification code, Bitrise can only disable the activated 2FA on your account, if there is an existing **public** repo on a git account already connected to Bitrise.
+In very special cases, Bitrise can remove 2FA on your account.
+Let's assume you have lost your phone along with the authenticator app and recovery codes.
+Bitrise can only disable the activated 2FA on your account, if there is a public repo on a git account **already connected to Bitrise**.

 1. Contact our Support team using the email address you provided when registering to Bitrise.
+2. Explain why you're requesting us to remove 2FA.

-2. Create a new public repo on your git account with the title: `bitrise_verification`
+   Our Support Team will ask you to create a new public repo on your git account with the title: `bitrise_verification`
 3. Send the link of the created repo to our Support team.

 Our Support Team will remove 2FA on your account.

-Please note that if we find removing 2FA risky from your account for any reason, we will not disable it.
+Please note that if we find removing 2FA from your account risky for any reason, we will not disable it.

 ## Generating personal access tokens manually